 If my face is just a little dry, I will just up my water intake.
 I rarely wear makeup, and when I do it’s usually just powder.
-Sometimes after applying powder I will spritz a little rose water (link to Amazon) on my face for extra moisture.
+Sometimes after applying powder, I will spritz a little rose water on my face for extra moisture.

-If my lips are really dry, I’ll put a little raw shea butter on them (affiliate link).
+If my lips are really dry, I’ll put a little raw shea butter on them.
 But I do this sparingly because it’s better to hydrate from within, and I don’t like messing with my body’s self-regulation.

-The only other thing I do to protect my face is use sunscreen.
+The only other thing I do to protect my face is to use sunscreen.
 For a while, I was taking medication that made my skin photosensitive.
 Even with sunscreen, I would break out into a rash each time I went into the sun.
 My doctor then told me I might also be reacting to the sunscreen itself, or rather the additives in it.
-After much research, I started using the purest, most non-toxic sunscreen I could find (Amazon affiliate link).
+After much research, I started using the purest, most non-toxic sunscreen I could find with a reasonable price tag.
 I haven’t had any sun rashes since.

-That’s the entirety of my skin care.
+That’s the entirety of my skincare routine.
 Each time I try to add to it or change it, I regret it.
 My skin is happiest this way.

-If you want to minimize your skin care routine as well, I have a few thoughts for you to ponder:
+If you want to minimize your skincare routine as well, I have a few ideas for you to ponder:

 Do an empirical test of each product.
 Stop a single product for 1-2 weeks, and see what changes.
 Is it really making any difference?
 Does it make anything worse?

 How much is each product costing you?
-Is it worth the cost with the benefits you receive?
+Is it worth the cost for the benefits that you receive?

 Are there things that have been sitting on your counter/in your drawer/inside your medicine cabinet that you rarely or never use?